 Ability to apply knowledge of mathematics, science, and engineering.
 Ability to design and conduct experiments, as well as to analyze and interpret data Ability to identify, formulate, and solve engineering problems.
 Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
 The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
 Understanding of professional and ethical responsibility.
 Rules & Requirements Prerequisites: CIV ENG C30 / MEC ENG C85, and MEC ENG 104 or CIV ENG 126 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of laboratory per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Papadopoulos Formerly known as: Mechanical Engineering 184 Also listed as: AERO ENG C184/CIV ENG C138 Flight Vehicle Structures and Aeroelasticity: Read Less [-] MEC ENG 185 Introduction to Continuum Mechanics 3 Units Terms offered: Fall 2024, Fall 2023, Fall 2022 This course is a general introduction to the fundamental concepts of the mechanics of continuous media.
+Instructor: Papadopoulos Formerly known as: Mechanical Engineering 184 MEC ENG 185 Introduction to Continuum Mechanics 3 Units Terms offered: Fall 2025, Fall 2024, Fall 2023 This course is a general introduction to the fundamental concepts of the mechanics of continuous media.
 Topics covered include the kinematics of deformation, the concept of stress, and the conservation laws for mass, momentum and energy.
 This is followed by an introduction to constitutive theory with applications to well-established models for viscous fluids and elastic solids.
 The concepts are illustrated through the solution of tractable initial-boundary-value problems.
 This course presents foundation-level coverage of theory underlying a number of subfields, including Fluid Mechanics, Solid Mechanics and Heat Transfer.
-Introduction to Continuum Mechanics: Read More [+] Objectives & Outcomes Course Objectives: Students will gain a deep understanding of the concepts and methods underlying modern continuum mechanics.
+Objectives & Outcomes Course Objectives: Students will gain a deep understanding of the concepts and methods underlying modern continuum mechanics.
 The course is designed to equip students with the background needed to pursue advanced work in allied fields.
 Student Learning Outcomes: ABET Outcomes: